Understanding Average Rate Increases After an Accident

 Duration on Your Driving Record

 An at-fault accident typically remains on your insurance record for three to five years, depending on your state and insurance provider.
-However, certain aggravating factors can extend this timeline significantly, including:
+Minor at-fault accidents generally last about three years, while major ones involving injuries or significant damage can extend to five to six years.
+Certain aggravating factors can extend this timeline significantly, including:

-• In California, DMV records show accidents for 3 years (up to 10 for DUIs); in New York, about 4 years
+- In California, DMV records show accidents for 3 years (up to 10 for DUIs); in Georgia, up to 7 years

 Your insurance company will continue to factor the accident into your premium calculations for as long as it remains on your DMV driving record.
 Once the accident falls off, your rates should decrease accordingly — assuming you maintain a clean record in the meantime.
 Claims data may also be retained in shared industry databases for up to seven years, which can influence new insurers even after the surcharge period ends.